For the use of Registered Medical Practitioner or a Hospital or a Laboratory only

-There are no data regarding the specific use of the formoterol/budesonide combination in patients with renal impairment.
+There are no data available for use of formoterol/budesonide combination in patients with renal impairment.

 For formoterol/budesonide combination or the concomitant treatment with formoterol and budesonide, no clinical data on exposed pregnancies are available.
 Data from an embryo-fetal development study in the rat, showed no evidence of any additional effect from the combination.

-There are no adequate data from use of formoterol and budesonide in pregnant women.
+There are no adequate data from use of formoterol in pregnant women.
 In animal studies formoterol has caused adverse effects in reproduction studies at very high systemic exposure levels.

 Data on approximately 2000 exposed pregnancies indicate no increased teratogenic risk associated with the use of inhaled budesonide.
 In animal studies glucocorticosteroids have been shown to induce malformations.
 This is not likely to be relevant for humans given recommended doses.

 Budesonide is excreted in breast milk.
 However, at therapeutic doses no effects on the suckling child are anticipated.
 It is not known whether formoterol passes into human breast milk.
 In rats, small amounts of formoterol have been detected in maternal milk.
-Administration of formoterol/budesonide combination to women who are breastfeeding should only be considered if the expected benefit to the mother is greater than any possible risk to the child.
+Administration of FORACORT FORTE Inhaler to women who are breast-feeding should only be considered if the expected benefit to the mother is greater than any possible risk to the child.

 There is no data available on the potential effect of budesonide on fertility.
 Animal reproduction studies with formoterol have shown a somewhat reduced fertility in male rats at high systemic exposure.

-No overall differences in safety were observed between patients aged 65 years and older and younger patients.
-As with other products containing beta2-agonists, special caution should be observed when using formoterol/budesonide combination in geriatric patients who have concomitant cardiovascular disease that could be adversely affected by beta2-agonists.
-Based on available data for formoterol and budesonide or its active components, no adjustment of dosage of formoterol/budesonide combination in geriatric patients is warranted.
+There are no special dosing requirements for elderly patients.
+No overall differences in safety were observed between these patients and younger patients.
+As with other products containing beta2-agonists, special caution should be observed when using FORACORT FORTE Inhaler in geriatric patients who have concomitant cardiovascular disease that could be adversely affected by beta2-agonists

 Effects on Ability to Drive and Use Machines